Arsslensoft/eservices-product/README.md

 - Build discovery and proxy images
 - Run the product, discovery and proxy images

-The problem that i can face, that none of the previous generation covered that actually to do that you need to run them in order manually, but no i believe in automation that's the **DevOps spirit**.
+The problem that we can face, that none of the previous generation covered that actually to do that you need to run them in order manually, but no we believe in automation that's the **DevOps spirit**.

-And in order to do that i need to run commands to check service status or just wait for some time then execute the jar file.
+And in order to do that we need to run commands to check service status or just wait for some time then execute the jar file.

-Even though i used the dependency tag in the docker-compose.yml you need to set a time gap.
+Even though we used the dependency tag in the docker-compose.yml you need to set a time gap.
 ### Adding the plugin to pom.xml
 The first step, is to configure the config-service, so open pom.xml